California

 CA DRE #01212512 | 15+ years experience

-Selling a home in California in 2026 requires smart strategy.
-The market has evolved significantly from the pandemic boom years — inventory is higher, buyers are more selective, and financing costs matter more than ever.
-Here's what you need to know to sell successfully.
+Selling a home in California in 2026 takes more strategy than it did during the pandemic boom.
+Inventory is higher, buyers are more selective, and financing costs matter more than ever.

 The biggest mistake California sellers make is overpricing.
 In 2026's more balanced market, overpriced homes sit while well-priced listings sell quickly, often with multiple offers.